 If you’re planning to fly home this Thanksgiving, the best time to book your Thanksgiving travel plans was the week of Oct.
 31. For those that are running a little late, there might just be a silver lining.

-RewardExpert analyzed five years’ worth of flight data for 45 major US airports and the top 10 domestic airlines to come up with its Thanksgiving 2016 Holiday Travel Forecast.
-They learned that your odds of an on-time arrival vary quite a bit depending on the airport, airline and day of travel.
+RewardExpert and ValuePenguin analyzed five years’ worth of flight data for 50 major US airports and the top 10 domestic airlines to come up with a pair of valuable resources about the flight-departure times for airports and carriers.

-Because the last thing you want is to be stuck in an airport while your family is gathered ’round the table, getting ready to devour a turkey feast, those who’ve yet to buy their tickets can use the following data to avoid any potential Thanksgiving travel delays.
+After all, the last thing you want is to be stuck in an airport while your family is gathered ’round the table, getting ready to devour a turkey feast.

 According to RewardExpert, the Monday before Thanksgiving is said to be the best day for early birds who are hoping to arrive a few days ahead of time, since this day historically shows the second-least number of delays.